 About me.
 And you, perhaps.

 This is me.
 Danny Herbert.
-Spring Thinking is my company and I personally handle most of the work, with third-party help when your project requires it.
-My main aim is to add value, by bringing tons of experience and an outside viewpoint.
-And to take pressure off you.
+My main aim in life is to add value, by bringing tons of experience and an outside viewpoint, to your business or brand.
+Spring Thinking is my company and I personally handle most of the work, sourcing third-party help when your project requires it.

 What have I been doing?